 How common is it?

 Every woman will go through menopause at some stage in their life.
-The average is 51 years, but it can be earlier.
-Menopause is the actually the last day of your final period, after this you are post-menopausal and prior to this peri-menopausal.
+The average is 51 years, but it can be earlier or later.
+Menopause is actually the last day of your final period, after this you are post-menopausal and prior to this peri-menopausal.
 Some women experience menopausal symptoms for 5-10 years prior to their final menstrual period.
-Premature menopause or ovarian insufficiency can occur before 40-years of age due to natural causes or medical treatments.
+Premature menopause or ovarian insufficiency can occur before 40 years of age due to natural causes or medical treatments.

 Cessation of oestrogen and progesterone declines, eventually ceases and ovulation no longer occurs.